prismskylabs/pycounters/docs/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^
 Count the average wall clock time a function runs::

-    import pycounters
+    from pycounters.shortcuts import time

-    @pycounters.perf_time("counter_name")
+    @time("counter_name")
     def f():
-        """ some iteresting work like serving a request """ pass
+        """ some interesting work like serving a request """ pass

 .. note:: You need to specify the name of the counter to be used.
 This allows for counting multiple function under a single counter